Colleen Hartman, Director for Space and Aeronautics

 ANDREA REBHOLZ, program coordinator, joined the Aeronautics and Space Engineering Board in January 2009.
 She began her career at the Academies in October 2005 as a senior program assistant for the Institute of Medicine's Forum on Drug Discovery, Development, and Translation.
 Prior to the Academies, she worked in the communications department of a DC-based think tank.
 Ms. Rebholz has a BA in Integrative Studies--Event Management from George Mason University's New Century College, and earned the Certified Meeting Professional (CMP) designation in 2012.
 She has over 15 years of experience in event planning, project administration, and editing.

-ABIGAIL A. SHEFFERis a program officer for the Space Studies Board.
+ABIGAIL A. SHEFFER is a senior program officer with the Space Studies Board (SSB) of the National Academies.
 In fall 2009, Dr. Sheffer served as a Christine Mirzayan Science and Technology Policy Graduate Fellow for the National Academies and then joined the SSB.
-Since coming to the Academies, she has been the staff officer and study director on a variety of activities such as the Committee on Solar and Space Physics, Achieving Science With CubeSats: Thinking Inside the Box, Sharing the Adventure with the Student: Exploring the Intersections of NASA Space Science and Education—A Workshop Summary, Landsat and Beyond—Sustaining and Enhancing the Nation’s Land Imaging Program and The Effects of Solar Variability on Earth’s Climate: A Workshop Report.
+Since coming to the National Academies, she has been the staff officer and study director on a variety of activities such as the Committee on Solar and Space Physics, Assessment of the National Science Foundation’s 2015 Geospace Portfolio Review, Achieving Science with CubeSats: Thinking Inside the Box, Landsat and Beyond—Sustaining and Enhancing the Nation’s Land Imaging Program, among others.
 Dr. Sheffer has been an assisting staff officer on several other reports, including Pathways to Exploration—Rationales and Approaches for a U.S. Program of Human Space Exploration and Solar and Space Physics: A Science for a Technological Society.
 Dr. Sheffer earned her Ph.D. in planetary science from the University of Arizona and A.B. in geosciences from Princeton University.

 DAVID H. SMITH joined the Space Studies Board in 1991.
 He is the senior staff officer and study director for a variety of NRC activities in the general areas of astrobiology, planetary science and planetary protection.
 He also organizes the SSB’s Lloyd V. Berkner Space Policy Internships and the joint SSB-Chinese Academy of Sciences Forum for New Leaders in Space Science.
 He received a B.Sc. in mathematical physics from the University of Liverpool in 1976, achieved the honours standard in Part III of the Mathematics Tripos at the University of Cambridge in 1977, and a D.Phil. in theoretical astrophysics from Sussex University in 1981.
 Following a postdoctoral fellowship at Queen Mary College University of London (1980-1982), he held the position of associate editor and, later, technical editor of Sky and Telescope.
 Immediately prior to joining the staff of the SSB, Dr. Smith was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology (1990-1991).